oizdar/posts_wall/README.md

 - jQuery
 - Bootstrap

-### Specification
+### Requirements:
+- Example configuration is in .env.dist file, copy it as .env
-This system is built on docker.
+- This system is built on docker.
 To start app is enough to use command `docker-compose up` in project directory.
 Server starts on port 8080.

+- Paths:
-Backend api is configured for path: `localhost:8080/api/`.
+    - Backend api is configured for path: `localhost:8080/api/`.